aiqm/torchani/docs/src/migration.rst

 Here "sp" stands for a "single-point calculation" (typical chemistry jargon).
 This was changed since it allows models to output more than a single scalar value, which is necessary e.g. for models that output charges.
-Additionally, the new version is simpler and less error prone, and it allows for outputting forces and hessians without any familiarity with torch (no need to do anything with the ``requires_grad`` flag of tensors).
-Calling a model directly is still possible, but *is strongly discouraged and may be removed in the future*.
+Additionally, the new version is simpler and allows for outputting forces and hessians without any familiarity with torch (no need to do anything with the ``requires_grad`` flag of tensors).
+Calling a model directly is still possible, but *is strongly discouraged*.

 To output other quantities of interest use: